by Kathrin Glastra, Heinrich Boell Foundation Brussels and Andreas Rüdinger, IDDRI

 - Considering the current level of production, reaching a 50% share of nuclear power corresponds to the shut-down of approximately 25 reactors by 2025.
 If this has to happen after 2020, it would represent an average of five reactors per year, with an equivalent need for an upsurge in power savings and renewables.

 - Without any clear signal and trajectory by the government, the French electricity operator EDF could very well choose to carry out the investments required to extend the lifetime of the power plants before the government defines its trajectory.
 It is already difficult to shut down a power plant which is at the end of its lifetime; but it is much harder to shut down a nuclear plant which just benefited of a one-billion EUR retrofit.

 - France is the biggest exporter on the European power market which already suffers from significant over-capacity and depressed prices (25 €/MWh on average in April 2016).
 In this context, reinvesting in both nuclear power and renewable capacities will necessarily produce a vast amount of stranded assets, since these plants will never recover their costs.

 While this short summary gives a rather critical appraisal of the current state of affairs, it is worth outlining what is at stake.
 Indeed, the timely adoption of a coherent road-map and key measures to trigger the transition effort is not only a question of achieving the French policy objectives in the first place.
 It is most and foremost the political legacy of the current government in the field of climate change which is at risk.
-Indeed, the French energy transition might soon be challenged by another transition of political nature.
-In the event of a political changeover and right-wing government, it is most likely that the current law would be watered down and purged of many of its key objectives.
-The only way to avoid this is to become a “leader by example” and to advance as much as possible in the implementation on the ground, so that society as a whole takes ownership of this new vision.
+The current government is set on becoming a “leader by example” and advancing the energy transition as much as possible, so that society as a whole takes ownership of this new vision.